Ask an Entomologist

 Ask a Question

 Have you found an interesting insect but aren't sure what it is?
 Have you got a question you'd like to ask an entomologist?
-Kathy Ebert, an entomology tutor from the University of Queensland (with help from various experts), has volunteered to answer your question or forward your question to local entomology experts.
-Be aware that this time of year is particularly busy with lots of queries so you may not get an answer straightaway.
+Kathy Ebert, a PhD student and entomology tutor from the University of Queensland (with help from various experts), has volunteered to answer your queries in her spare time.
+Be aware that summer is particularly busy with lots of queries so you may not get an answer straightaway.
 Thank you for your patience.
 We will try to answer your query as soon as we can!

 Identify an insect or other invertebrate yourself